qase-tms/qase-javascript/qase-testcafe/README.md

     - `%DATE%`
     - `%AGENTS%`
 - `runDescription` - Set custom Run description, when new run is created
+- `runComplete` - Complete run after all tests are finished
 - `logging` - Enabled debug logging from reporter or not

 Example configuration file: